pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-devops/index.md

 The task has two requirements:

 - the pipeline must connect to your Azure Subscription through a service connection
-- the build variable, `pulumi.access.token` is mapped to the environment variable [`PULUMI_ACCESS_TOKEN`](https://app.pulumi.com/account/tokens), which the CLI uses for non-interactive logins
+- The build variable, `pulumi.access.token` is mapped to the environment variable [`PULUMI_ACCESS_TOKEN`](https://app.pulumi.com/account/tokens), which the CLI uses for non-interactive logins.

 There are two ways to run the pipeline.
 You can use the console to configure the pipeline or add an `azure-pipelines.yml` file to your repository.
 Let's look at an example YAML file.